KstychPvtLtd/framework-docs/Documentation/docs/Modules.md

 ![Sample Module](Imgs/SampleModule.png "SampleTodoModule ")

-So when you click the **Save Settings** button your module will be created now to you add this module in your existing role or create a new to role and add this module in that so that User with that role can access our newly created Module.
+So when you click the **Save Settings** button your module will be created now you have to add this module in your existing role or create a new to role and add this module in that so that User with that role can access our newly created Module.
 If you don't do this you will get error
 **403 Unauthorized**

 Once you are done with role & user config. then you can test your application using **localhost/todoapp** url in browser.